 If you remove any of the spray foam, once you start painting these areas will come in darker with a different texture.
 No worry – just adjust your colors.

 To make windows we first made cardboard templates and pinned them on the tree.
-We may have the tree be seen 360 degrees so it’s important to have proper portion of door to windows, and a mix of styles.
+Our tree tree may be seen from any angle, so it’s important to have proper proportion of door to windows, and a mix of styles.

 Using the templates gave us a better idea of where we would want them before we started cutting the foam.
 We used a drill and a keyhole saw to make the openings.